mattnelson-code/World_Weather_Analysis/README.md

 * Customers will filter the data to find their vacation spot

 ### Additional Overview
 * Currently, beta testers are using the PlanMyTrip app to examine its utility
-* App should return proper info to the beta testers
+* The app should return the proper information to the beta testers

 ### Purpose